Business

 Two Tesla Semis on their first job, transporting from Nevada to California.

-It seems that so far the Tesla Semi is a godsend for the betterment of the logistics industry, or so it should be.
+So far, the Tesla Semi looks like a godsend for the logistics industry—or at least, it should be.

 At least there’s a bigger chance for the Tesla Roadster to be on Malaysian roads though, and that technological marvel is another article altogether.